Teichm\"uller spaces, polynomial loci, and degeneration in spaces of algebraic correspondences: A character variety of correspondences

+\item $\widetilde{\cK}$ is the union of two copies $\widetilde{\cK}^+, \widetilde{\cK}^-$ of $\cK(P)$ (where $\cK(P)$ is the filled Julia set of $P$), such that \begin{enumerate} \item $\widetilde{\cK}^+$ and $\widetilde{\cK}^-$ intersect in finitely many points, and \item $\mathfrak{C}$ has a forward (respectively, backward) branch carrying $\widetilde{\cK}^+$ (respectively, $\widetilde{\cK}^-$) onto itself with degree $2d-1$, and this branch is topologically conjugate (conformally on the interior) to $P\vert_{\mathcal{K}(P)}$. \end{enumerate} \end{enumerate} } \end{theorem} We refer the reader to Figure~\ref{corr_fig} for an illustration and to \cite[Definition~1.8]{LLM24} for the precise definition of a correspondence realizing the mating of a polynomial and a Fuchsian group.

-\begin{remark} As explained in Remark~\ref{fixed_ray_lami_rem}, the topology of $\overline{\Omega}$ and hence the topology of the tree of spheres $(\RT, \widehat\C^\RV)$ can be read off purely from the landing patterns of finitely many dynamical rays of $P$. \end{remark}
+\begin{remark} As explained in Remark~\ref{fixed_ray_lami_rem} and \cite[Lemma~15.5]{LLM24}, the topology of $\overline{\Omega}$, and hence the topology of the tree of spheres $(\RT, \widehat\C^\RV)$, as well as the degree of the rational map $\pmb{R}$ on each sphere of $(\RT, \widehat\C^\RV)$ can be read off purely from the landing patterns of finitely many dynamical rays of $P$ (i.e., the coarse lamination). \end{remark}

+\begin{example} Consider the correspondence arising from the mating illustrated in Figure~\ref{mating_1_fig}.
+In this case, $(\RT, \widehat\C^\RV)$ consists of two spheres, the involution $(\pmb{\tau},\pmb{\eta})$ fixes each of these two spheres, and the rational map $\pmb{R}$ has degree $2$ on one sphere and degree $1$ on the other. \end{example}

+\begin{example} Consider the correspondence arising from the mating illustrated in Figure~\ref{mating_2_fig}.
+Here also, $(\RT, \widehat\C^\RV)$ consists of two spheres, but the involution $(\pmb{\tau},\pmb{\eta})$ interchanges these two spheres.
+The rational map $\pmb{R}$ has degree $2$ on each of the two spheres. \end{example}